 - Maintain Ancestry.com based, publicly available family trees for their Family Segment, to be recognized and referenced by Riehle.net.

 - Publish articles on individuals, places and/or events in the history of their Family Segment.

-Also more recently, we have begun to incorporate aspects of genetic genealogy into the site as appropriate, including our thoughts about how to use DNA testing in genealogical research and a reference for tying Riehle Family Segments to Y-DNA haplogroups.
+Also more recently, we have begun to incorporate aspects of genetic genealogy into the site as appropriate, including our thoughts about how to use DNA testing in genealogical research and discussions attempting to tie Riehle Family Segments to Y-DNA haplogroups.

-Please reply below regarding any interest you may have in participating, or forward a link for this page to family members who might be qualified and interested in participating.
+Please reply below regarding any interest you may have in participating, or forward a link for this page to family members who might be interested in participating.